SRvSaha/CoWinVaccineSlotFinder/README.md

 - [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application
 - [ ] Verbose Mode to be Developed so that user can check each and every step as what is going on behind the scenes when slots are being fetched & processed
 - [ ] Integration of Notification Engine with Telegram Bot/Mail Service/Webhook Endpoint
-- [ ] Addition of Automated Tests, CI/CD Pipeline
+- [ ] Addition of Automated Tests, CI/CD Pipeline, Auto increment of version
-- [ ] Application Lastest Version Check Automatically before proceeding
+- [ ] Application Latest Version Check Automatically before proceeding

 ## Technical Details

-It's a simple Cross-Platform Console Application being developed using .NET Core 3.1, WinForms and C#.
+It's a simple hybrid Console + WinForms Application being developed using .NET Core 3.1, WinForms and C#.

-*_Currently, application is bundled as Single Standalone Executable EXE with Runtime included and therefore no installations are needed to run the Application.
-However, it will only work on Windows Machines now due to dependency on WinForms for Captcha Popup_*
+*_Currently, application is bundled as a Single Standalone Executable EXE file with Runtime included and therefore no installations are needed to run the Application.
+However, it will only work on Windows Machines only, due to dependency on WinForms for Captcha Popup_*

 In General, to run the application, the following things are needed:
 - Windows 7 SP2 or higher where .NET Core 3.1 Runtime is supported, that's it.